After arriving in Sheffield 10 minutes later than planned, surely all hope was lost.

 We continue along Chesterfield Road, where traditionally named pubs come thick and fast.
 The White Lion, The Red Lion and The Crown flow smoothly in quick succession, the latter of which has a plastic skeleton affixed to the roof of a smoking shelter, in what looks like a top class beer garden.

-Taking after Rome, in that it was built across seven hills by twin brothers who were weaned by a kindly Yorkshire she-wolf, flat ground is at a premium in Sheffield.
+Taking after Rome, Sheffield was built across seven hills by twin brothers who were weaned by a kindly Yorkshire she-wolf, and as such, flat ground is at a premium.
 As the road snakes ever higher, the houses along it nearly all need a few steps – a dozen in some cases – leading up to their front doors, which must make moving house even more traumatic than usual in this part of the world.

 The driver presses on through Woodseats, an amalgam of working and middle class homes not too dissimilar to Hazel Grove back in Stockport.
 There’s a constant gradient to deal with, though, one which becomes as steep as a ski jump ramp as we head towards Meadowhead.
 A glance backwards gives a sweeping view due north over the city, with a surprising amount of deep green canopy flashing up between the black slate roofs.

 It’s not long before we reach Sheffield’s southern terminus and a dual carriageway called Bochum Parkway.
 Named for its twin town of Bochum in Germany, the sixth largest settlement in North Rhine-Westphalia has returned the favour by creating a Sheffield-Ring, which is also a featureless expanse of road on its outskirts.
 You get the feeling that neither place has got the hang of this twinning malarkey.